 - Binding and templating is verbose and very unproductive.
 We need something concise and heavily automated.

 - It's big and complicated, because Vaadin is business rather than community project.
-Chances are that I or my employer would be pressured to pay the huge $300-500/hr support fees someday.
+Chances are that I or my employer would be pressured to pay for the non-free version.

 7 principles of server-side RIA design